mondora/env/README.md

 - set defaults for environment variables
 - set defaults for environment variables only when `NODE_ENV != production`
-- throw an (intelligible) error if a required environment variable is not set
+- throw an error if a required environment variable is not set
 - parse environment variables before returning them (eg, parse a base64 string into a Buffer)
-- for TypeScript, get the correct type information for the variable:
+- for TypeScript, get the correct type information for the variable
-  - get the correct parsed type when a `parse` function is used
-  - if a variable is required, or has a default , its type will be `T`, not `T | undefined`

 ## Install